Skip to content

 Our Headstone inspection procedure (PDF) [3MB] explains how we carry out headstone inspections.

-Please contact us if you have any queries about the inspection of a headstone belonging to a loved one in any of our Cemeteries.
+Please Contact Bereavement Services if you have any queries about the inspection of a headstone belonging to a loved one in any of our Cemeteries, if you're concerned about the safety of a headstone, or believe a headstone structure presents immediate danger to members of the public.

 Responsibilities for headstone safety